robek26/documentation_site/_posts/2018-07-20-pretty-or-not-documentation.md

 ### Introduction

-This project is focused on training neural network models to predict if a person will find an image of a girl attractive or not.
+This project is focused on training neural network models to predict if a person will find an image of a person attractive or not.
 This system can be added as an addon to existing dating apps.

 ### What i used to build the system

-* Screen Snipper tool written in **java**
 * **Anaconda** with python 3.5.3
 * External python libraries
     * **face_recognition** simple face encoder built on top of **dlib** library.